 Since the expression being summed is the variable i, then i starts at one, iterates to two, iterates to three, and then stops there since it is the ending value:

-This example shows how the summation symbol works.
+A simple example of how the summation symbol works.

 Summation Using Variable i